Mutares: Development of the Mutares Group

-Company Approach

-Mutares acquires low-income companies or parts of companies that no longer belong to the core business of a group and are therefore removed or for which a sale makes sense in the course of corporate succession.

 Portfolio Companies

 Elastomer Solutions (2009)

 The Elastomer Solutions Group designs, manufactures and distributes moulded rubber parts for the automotive industry.

-The group’s main product is grommets for protecting wiring looms in automotive on-board electrical systems, such as between vehicle doors and the body.
-Elastomer supplies these products to customers such as Daimler, Renault, Ford, Opel and Volvo.
+The group's main product is grommets for protecting wiring looms in automotive on-board electrical systems, such as between vehicle doors and the body.
+Elastomer supplies these products to customers such as Ford, Opel, Renault and Volvo.

 Elastomer employs approximately 470 people at a total of six locations in Germany, Portugal, Slovakia, Morocco and Mexico.

 The Elastomer Solutions Group was acquired from the Diehl Group in August 2009.

 Klann Packaging (2011)

 Klann is a manufacturer of tinplate packaging.

 Klann develops and produces promotional and sales packaging from printed tinplate.
 Among its customers are well-known manufacturers of branded products and retailers from a range of sectors.

 Klann operates from its headquarters in Landshut, where it employs roughly 100 people.

 Mutares acquired the Decorative business of the HUBER Packaging Group in June 2011 and renamed it KLANN Packaging.